kartonfarkas/api_docs/source/integrations/automation_center/node_implementing_the_resource.rst

 Implementing the resource options endpoint
 ==========================================

-Similarly to the trigger api, the simplest implementation that returns no options is an options.php that looks something like this:
+Similarly to the trigger api, the simplest implementation that returns no options is an options.php that looks like this:

 .. code-block:: php